 Part of grieving the loss of the relationship and moving forward is not distorting things by putting yourself at the centre of their actions.

 - They’re not calling me even though I cut contact with them; it means they don’t care about me.
-It means they’re getting on with their life and actually possibly respecting your wishes.
-They may actually be giving you enough credit to assume that you’re not playing games and that you cutting contact wasn’t a way to provoke them into changing/chasing.
+It means that they’re getting on with their life (and possibly respecting your wishes).
+They may be giving you enough credit to assume that you’re not playing games.
+They didn’t think that you cut contact to provoke them into changing/chasing.

 - They’ve gone back to their ex; that means they never cared about me.
 Bit of an extreme assumption.
 The relationship ending may have made them realise that they want to give their old relationship a shot.
 Relationships ending make us vulnerable.
-OK and for some people, they go back to their exes because that person is their fallback option.
+OK, and for some people, they go back to their exes because that person is their fallback option.
 And then yes, for others, they realise they still love their ex.
-It doesn’t mean they didn’t care about you but it may mean their heart was not healed from the previous relationship.
+This isn’t about not caring; they hadn’t healed from their previous relationship.

 Don’t be so hard on yourself.